Reese Witherspoon Shows Off Killer Legs In Little Black Dress For The CMA Awards

 Reese Witherspoon is showing off her legs in the dress she wore to the CMA Awards this year.
-As the latest post on her Instagram page reveals, the sparkly sequined black mini features a cold shoulder neckline and an exaggerated sleeve detail.
-She paired the dress with a pair of pointy-toe black heels.
-As for her hairstyle, she kept it simple, opting to wear her blonde bob in loose waves.
-In the shared snapshot, Reese stands in an arched entryway trimmed with light blue paint and it’s a perfect frame for showcasing her outfit for the night.
+As the latest post on her Instagram page reveals, the sparkly sequined black mini featured an off-the-shoulder neckline and an exaggerated sleeve detail.
+The actress paired the dress with a pair of pointy-toe black heels.

+As for Reese’s hairstyle, she kept it simple, opting to wear her blond bob in loose waves.
+In the shared snapshot, the actress stood in an arched entryway trimmed with light blue paint, a perfect frame for showcasing her outfit for the night.

 The photo accumulated more than 120,000 likes and 850-plus comments within an hour.
-In those comments, fans expressed their approval for Reese’s fashion choices and some of her celebrity friends joined in on the compliments.
+In those comments, fans expressed their approval for Reese’s fashion choices, and some of her celebrity friends joined in on the compliments.

-“Um is that dress avail for borrow???” wrote Buffy The Vampire Slayer star, Sarah Michelle Gellar.
+“Um is that dress avail for borrow???” wrote Buffy the Vampire Slayer star Sarah Michelle Gellar.
 “You look amazing.”

-“You’re PURDY,” wrote actress Kerry Washington who’s working with Reese on an upcoming miniseries called Little Fires Everywhere.
+“You’re PURDY,” wrote actress Kerry Washington, who’s working with Reese on an upcoming miniseries called Little Fires Everywhere.

 Celebrity stylist Rachel Zoe left a comment too, one that was filled with fire emoji.